opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param nx: Flag to specify how many times the  ``src``  is repeated along the horizontal axis.

 The functions
-:func:`repeat` duplicate the source array one or more times along each of the two axes:
+:cpp:func:`repeat` duplicate the source array one or more times along each of the two axes:

 .. math::